imdibu/WBA-Stable-Cake3-Proxy/docs/CONTROLLER_VIEW_MODEL.md

-# Tutorial - Create a new controller with a new model and persist changes to database tutorial
+# Tutorial - Create a new controller with a new model and persist changes to database

 ## 1. Create a new controller